 In many areas, anyone who’s tried to purchase a home recently knows the pain of the supply shortage.
-Housing inventory is down and prices are up nationwide.
-In expensive markets, like San Jose, Los Angeles and Seattle, the competition can be fierce.
+Inventory is tight, prices are up nationwide and competition is fierce.
 Cash buyers are pushing out loan-dependent bidders, inspiring buyers to find creative ways to make the strongest offers.
+One option is delayed financing, which allows buyers to make a compelling offer while still borrowing money to purchase a home.

-That’s where delayed financing comes in.
-This financing method allows buyers to use cash, and in some cases stocks, to buy a house and obtain a mortgage after the home is purchased.
-Essentially, they’re enjoying the advantages of being a cash buyer, while later extracting their cash for a loan and avoiding refinance fees.
+Delayed financing allows buyers to use cash, and in some cases stocks, to buy a house and obtain a mortgage after the home is purchased.
+Essentially, they’re enjoying the advantages of being a cash buyer while still getting the benefits of using a mortgage for leverage.

 The application process for delayed financing is just like applying for a home loan.
 The borrower needs to supply the same financial information, proof of employment and undergo a credit check.
 Like a loan prequalification, borrowers must maintain the integrity of their credit and employment status between the time they buy the house and when they get their mortgage.

-This type of financing isn’t for everybody and having a pocketful of cash can have its temptations for some people.
+This type of financing isn’t for everybody, though, and having a pocketful of cash can have its temptations for some people.

 What kind of buyers are best suited to delayed financing?

-Candidates for delayed financing have access to cash or stocks and a trusted set of advisors.
-Ideally, buyers would have a conversation with a qualified loan officer, their financial advisor, and attorney or real estate agent about using this product.
-It’s important to understand the goals and risks of delayed financing.
+Candidates for delayed financing ideally have access to cash or stocks and a trusted set of advisors.
+Buyers should have a conversation with a qualified loan officer, their financial advisor and an attorney or real estate agent about their goals and the risks of using this type of product.

 “It’s an option, not a necessity, and it can be a big benefit for the right clients,” says Seelenbinder.